vikeshdh/siteval/README.md

 A single window walks you through four steps:

-1. **Upload CSV** — pick your points file; siteval previews it and checks the schema.
+1. **Upload CSV** — siteval previews the points and checks formatting
 2. **Parameters** — set how far back/forward in time to sample, the interval between images, the zoom level, and the tile-grid size.
 A live preview shows exactly how many images each point will produce.
-3. **Download** — imagery is fetched from Esri Wayback with a progress bar.
+3. **Download** — imagery is retrieved from Esri Wayback with a progress bar.
 4. **Validate** — review each point and record Accept / Reject / Caution + notes.

 ---